 Address: 601 West Second Street, Downtown

-Austin’s well-known Japanese restaurant, run by chef Tyson Cole, is bringing its Dallas-based casual spin-off Uchiba into Austin (not to be confused with its other spin-off Uchiko) this year.
+Austin’s well-known Japanese restaurant Uchi, run by chef Tyson Cole, is bringing its Dallas-based casual spin-off Uchiba into Austin (not to be confused with its other spin-off Uchiko) this year.
 The menu will include yakitori, and if the original location is any indication, dumplings, bao, and lots of sushi and sashimi.

 Murray’s